PierreBeucher/novops/docs/security.md

 ### Without XDG_RUNTIME_DIR

 If `XDG_RUNTIME_DIR` is not available, Novops will issue a warning and try to emulate a XDG-lke behavior under a `/tmp` sub-folder.
-There's not guarantee it will fully implement [XDG speficiations](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), but directory is created such as:
+There's not guarantee it will fully implement [XDG specs](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), but directory is created such as:

 - Owned and read/writable only by current user
-- By using a `/tmp` sub-folder, we reasonnably assume content won't persist between reboot and logout
+- By using a `/tmp` sub-folder, we reasonably assume content won't persist between reboot and logout

 See `prepare_working_directory()` in [`src/lib.rs`](../src/lib.rs)